-You could also say that it’s a fiction category that doesn’t follow the general rules of genre storytelling.
+You could also say that it’s a fiction category.
+But it doesn’t follow the general rules of genre storytelling.
 It’s often more introspective than extroverted.

 In George Orwell’s Nineteen Eighty-Four, the notion that good always overcomes evil is tipped upside down.

-But for a lot of readers today who want quick gratification, literary fiction books can seem to be just too difficult to read.
+But a lot of readers today want quick gratification.
+Literary fiction books can seem to be just too difficult to read.

 In an interview with The Guardian, Will Self said this about Harry Potter books.
 “The truth is that the books ushered in the dumb kidult era we’re currently having to endure.”